UPDATED March 8, 2021 10:16amET

 The modern version, held every March 8, now features lectures, rallies, and workshops aimed at building equality for women around the world.

-How International Women’s Day was born in the early 20th century, and what Canadians think are the most pressing issues for women in 2018:
+How International Women’s Day was born in the early 20th century:

 International Women’s Day has its roots in the labour and socialist movements of the early 1900s.